-Pop singer Dua Lipa granted Albanian citizenship
+Pop singer Dua Lipa granted honorary Albanian citizenship

 "I simply want my country to be represented on a map and to be able to speak with pride and joy about my Albanian roots."

-Likewise, fellow pop singer Rita Ora, also form Kosovo, has spoken out for more recognition for the country.
+Likewise, fellow pop singer Rita Ora, also from Kosovo, has spoken out for more recognition for the country.

 Check the video above for footage of the ceremony.